tbelbek/IPTV-Restream/README.md

 # IPTV StreamHub

 A simple IPTV `restream` and `synchronization` application with web frontend.
+Share your iptv playlist and watch it together with your friends.

 ## ✨ Features
-**Restreaming** - Proxy your iptv stream through the backend.
+**Restreaming** - Proxy your iptv streams through the backend.

 **Synchronization** - The playback of the stream is perfectly synchronized for all viewers.